 In 1903 Herbert Rhodes, at the age of 25, married Ann Ellis, the daughter of a Rothwell Haigh miner, and the relationship with his employer was sufficiently strong for them to christen their first child Robert Favill Rhodes after his birth in 1904.
 A second son, George, followed in 1907.

 Herbert Rhodes brought up seven children.
-Its thought he went back into the army during the First World War fighting with an artillery unit in France where he was wounded but no records have so far come to light.
+It’s thought he went back into the army during the First World War fighting with an artillery unit in France where he was wounded but no records have so far come to light.
 His fourth son, also called Herbert, was born in 1917 possibly after his father had been on home leave recovering from his injury.
-Herbert has no memory of being told about his family’s connection to the stone trade and even though he had relatives at Mount Pleasant doesn’t believe he ever visited them.
+Herbert had no memory of being told about his family’s connection to the stone trade and even though he had relatives at Mount Pleasant he didn’t believe he ever visited them.

 Young Herbert Rhodes grew up in semi-rural surroundings in Oulton which still had many of the characteristics that his forebears would have recognised.
 There was little road traffic and it was quite safe for him to walk two hundred yards along Calverley Road at the age of three to the infants’ class at Oulton St. John’s school.

 In the days before television his social life centred round the church choir, the scouts, and the dances and events at the Oulton Institute.
 After he left school when he was 14 he served an apprenticeship in the brass fittings department at John Fowler’s works in Hunslet.
-His interest in printing then took him to the Yorkshire Evening News in Leeds where he was a mechanic mending the linotype machines before being made redundant at the start of the Second World War as the paper made cutbacks due to the shortage of newsprint.
+His interest in printing then took him to the Yorkshire Evening News in Leeds where he was a mechanic mending linotype machines.
+At the start of the Second World War he was made redundant as the paper made cutbacks due to the shortage of newsprint.

 Herbert enlisted in the Royal Artillery and was posted to 233 Battery 68 Medium Regiment.
 After training in High Wycombe he went on the Oropesa from Liverpool to fight the Italians in the Sudan where he was injured in a battle at Keren in 1941.
 After recovering in Cairo he was captured by German officers from Rommel’s Afrika Korps at the fall of Tobruk in June 1942.